 (Member of ASIS International)

-Consequently, he brings significant industry experience and unique expertise to his role as Software Risk’s CEO.
+Consequently, he brings significant industry experience and unique expertise to his role as Software Risk’s Founder.
 Ian has an innate understanding of his clients’ commercial business drivers as well as the logistics and specific demands involved in providing security operations.

 It is this experience and understanding that drives his vision of using technology to keep people safe for Security Risk Manager (SRM); providing security companies and in-house security teams with an innovative, effective, and cost-efficient solution to the management of their operational needs.